o3de/o3de.org/content/docs/user-guide/editor/console-cvars-commands.md

 By calling the console command `sys_RestoreSpec` you can check why the `sys_spec_` variables don't represent the right states.

-#### From C\+\+ code
+#### From C++ code

 From the code you can use the member function `GetRealIVal()` and compare its return value against the result of `GetIVal()` in `ICVar`.

 ## Deferred execution of command line console commands

-The commands that are passed via the command line by using the \+ prefix are stored in a separate list as opposed to the rest of the console commands.
+The commands that are passed via the command line by using the + prefix are stored in a separate list as opposed to the rest of the console commands.

 This list allows the application to distribute the execution of those commands over several frames rather than executing everything at once.